gilliam/articles/architecture-intro.md

 Where other platforms are targeting *web applications* Gilliam aims to make it easier to develop and manage services in a distributed system.
+Gilliam should be designed so that it removes as much friction as possible for maintaining a system with 50+ services.

 ### Ease of development